A showcase of Michel Petrucciani’s iconic Montreux Jazz Festival live performances, spanning a decade of shows between 1990 and 1998.

 All tickets must be exchanged for an entry wristband.
 The organiser reserves the right not to replace or exchange damaged or lost bracelets.

-It is forbidden to bring the following items to the concerts: luggage or bulky backpacks, bottles or glass objects, plastic bottles, cans, thermos flasks, animals, cameras, cameras, audio recorders, umbrellas, seats of any kind, rollerblades, skateboards, pyrotechnic objects, weapons of any kind, objects to throw, tear gas, helmets, flag poles, banners, signs and any dangerous object that may be used as a projectile.
+It is forbidden to bring the following items to the concerts: luggage or bulky backpacks, bottles or glass objects, cans, gourd bottles, food, animals, cameras, audio recorders, umbrellas, seats of any kind, rollerblades, skateboards, pyrotechnic objects, weapons of any kind, objects to throw, tear gas, helmets, flag poles, banners, signs and any dangerous object that may be used as a projectile.
 A check is carried out at the concert entrances.
 A free locker in which prohibited items can be left will be made available to Festivalgoers.
 If the owner of an unauthorised and/or dangerous object refuses to part with it, access will be refused without refund of the ticket.

 Smoking is prohibited (including electronic cigarettes) inside and outside of the concert venues.